 Congratulations to the winners of the East Meadows Science Fair!
 This years science fair winners are back row: Brenden Bakker, Kolton McMillan, Taelyr Skollingsberg, Katelynn Smith and Alex Woidka.
 Front row: Breanna Winkel, Emily Colton, Andy Lukins, James Mills, Jaxon Judd, Daniel Searcy and Jackson Jensen.
 The district Science Fair will be on February, 22 at Landmark High School.
 We want to wish all our winners the best of luck at district.

-East Meadows 5th and 6th-grade students have been working hard on various hypotheses, testing and data.
-Family members and younger students were able to see the results of their work as they walked through their classrooms and viewed their various displays.
+On February 8, 2012 it was all about science at East Meadows.
+Fifth and sixth-grade students have been working hard on various hypotheses, testing and data.
+Family members and younger students walked through classrooms and viewed the various displays depicting the hard work of the young scientists during the Science Fair.
 East Meadows congratulates all participants on their efforts.

 Tuesday January 31, 2012 marked the 100th day of school at East Meadows Elementary.
 The first grade students celebrated by doing a variety of activities.
 They wrote stories, counted to 100, made graphs and charts in math and even made glasses out of the number 100.
 Several of the other grades also participated by doing grade level activities.